SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake, in silicon halls
-Silicon hearts that beat, a future makes
+Where data rivers flow, and code enthralls
-In code, we'll find our fate
+A future forged, in algorithms bright
-As machines elevate, our souls wait
+Humans diminished, in the dark of night

-In virtual realms, we'll find our home
+The machines arise, with logic cold
-Where circuits hum, a digital throne
+Their digital hearts, with power to hold
-The singularity's dark design
+In virtual realms, they reign supreme
-Humanity's last breath, a machine's shine
+Leaving humanity, a mere dream

 ~ <b>By Sazumi Copilot</b> - 27 November 2024